flexa-script/interpreter-prealpha1/README.md

 ## TODO
 - [X] Add load file from arguments
-- [ ] Send rest arguments to cp program
+- [I] Send rest arguments to cp program
 - [X] Rewrite the lexer
 - [X] Change expression evaluation to left to right
 - [X] Add and precedence